 Details about all of the coppices are scanty.
 One reference suggests that the two trees planted by the Duchess on 10 May 1927 were in fact the initial plantings for two coppices.
 No information has been found suggesting any further plantings were undertaken to complete the coppice/s associated with the Duchess.
-Both trees were alive in 1954, when plaques were installed near both trees.
-In the 1990s it was thought the Cricket Bat Willow still survived although the plaques had disappeared.
-The tree has not been relocated.
+Both trees were alive in 1954, when plaques were installed near both trees, and it is thought the Cricket Bat Willow still survives although the plaques have disappeared.
 (Federal Capital Commission 1927, p.
-14; Personal communication, Dick Mundy to

-Robert Boden 1994)
+14; Personal communication, Dick Mundy to Robert Boden 1994)

 As noted above, Prime Minister Bruce undertook the initial plantings for Coppice No. 4 on 10 May 1927.
 Nothing further is known about the fate of these trees or the coppice as a whole, and the precise location is also not known.
 Darwin Avenue does not exist today but it was intended to lie between Perth and Commonwealth Avenues in Yarralumla, running from State Circle down to the lake.
-There are a number of oaks in the vicinity of the Darwin Avenue alignment, especially closer to the lake, and some appear to be of a comparable age to those in York Park.
+There are a number of Oaks in the vicinity of the Darwin Avenue alignment, especially closer to the lake, and some appear to be of a comparable age to those in York Park.
 In a few cases there is the suggestion of a regular planting pattern.
 However, this and other evidence requires close scrutiny before any firm conclusions can be reached about the survival of plantings from this coppice.
-It is also possible that Bruce planted an elm instead of an oak.
+It is also possible that Bruce planted an Elm instead of an Oak.

-It seems that the Governor-General Lord Stonehaven planted a beech and a Casuarina as the start of Coppice No. 6, possibly not in May as was originally intended but at least by 8 June 1927.
-Coppice No. 6 is today on the north shore of the west basin of Lake Burley Griffin, just to the west of the pedestrian bridge over Parkes Way.
-It is not clear when the remaining Casuarinas were planted, though it would appear that several survive reflecting the grid and spacing as used at Coppice No. 5.
-The beech tree has not survived.
+It seems that the Governor-General Lord Stonehaven planted a Beech and a Casuarina as the start of Coppice No. 6, possibly not in May as was originally intended but at least by 8 June 1927.
+Coppice No. 6 is today on the north shore of the west basin of Lake Burley Griffin, near the Ferry Terminal.
+It is not clear when the remaining Casuarinas were planted, though it would appear that 12 survive reflecting the grid and spacing as used at Coppice No. 5.
+The Beech tree has not survived.
 (Federal Capital Commission 1927, p.
 14; NAA A561; Letter from FCC to Brigadier General Brand of 27 January 1927 in NAA CP325/6 - Military Committee file; Robert Boden, personal communication 9 January 2004)